ImReaper10/PDDL-HusainAwan/README.md

 # PDDL-HusainAwan
-This repository contains a PDDL‐based “routing” agent that picks the best LLM for each request, based on capability (and optionally budget/token constraints).
+This repository contains a PDDL‐based “routing” agent that picks the best LLM for each request, based on capability.
 It uses:

 - **PDDL** for domain & problem modeling
 - **Unified Planning** (Python) to parse & solve